aframevr/aframe/docs/components/gltf-model.md

 [obj-model]: ./obj-model.md
 [collada-model]: ./collada-model.md

-In comparison to the older [OBJ][obj-model] format, which supports only vertices, normals, texture coords, and optional materials, glTF provides a more powerful set of features.
+In comparison to the older [OBJ][obj-model] format, which supports only vertices, normals, texture coords, and basic materials, glTF provides a more powerful set of features.
 In addition to all of the above, glTF offers:

 - Hierarchical objects
 - Scene information (light sources, cameras)